Product Launch Case Interview: Framework and Example (2026)

 On this page

 A product launch case interview asks you to build a go-to-market plan for a specific product entering a specific market.
-Unlike a market entry case, which ends with a go/no-go recommendation, a launch case assumes the decision to launch has been made and asks you to specify how: which customers to target first, at what price, through which channels, and how success will be measured.
+First identify whether the objective is go/no-go, launch design, failed-launch recovery, or post-launch scaling.
 The five-step launch framework (market sizing -> customer segmentation -> pricing -> distribution -> success metrics) produces a structured, credible recommendation in 30-35 minutes.

 Market attractiveness visual for a new product launch case, showing size, growth, profitability, competition, and fit